jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 - Perform Exploratory Data Analysis (EDA).
 - Build an ANN model using TensorFlow/Keras.
 - Train and evaluate the model.
-- Improve model performance through experimentation with hyperparameters and architecture.
+- Improve model performance through experimentation with different hyperparameters and architectures.

 ## Dataset

-The dataset is available in the Scikit-learn library.
+This project uses the Diabetes dataset available in the Scikit-learn library.

 ### Features